agardnerIT/site/_posts/2017/2017-08-04-facebook-without-password.md

 ## Scenario

 You create a Facebook account which is attached to your email address.
-Let’s say john@johndoe.co.uk.
+Let’s say `john@johndoe.co.uk`.
 For whatever reason you then decide you don’t want the FB account and domain anymore – so you deactivate the Facebook account and let the domain expire.
 Fine, right?
 All sorted!

 ## The Problem

-Someone new comes along and registers your domain name doe.co.uk and because their name is also john, their email address is also john@johndoe.co.uk.
+Someone new comes along and registers your domain name doe.co.uk and because their name is also john, their email address is also `john@johndoe.co.uk`.
 They attempt to sign up Facebook with their email address but they can’t – because it’s already attached to the old person’s account.

 So far, so good?
 That’s perfectly normal behaviour.